raneill26/comp423-coursenotes/docs/tutorials/rust-setup.md

 A "dev container" is a Docker container specifically configured to provide a fully featured development environment.
 This makes collaboration with partners easy, as all collaboraters work in a uniform environment.

 ### Configure your container
 Open VSCode, and open the "rust-tutorial" directory.
-Naviagte to the left of the screen and click Extensions.
+Navigate to the left of the screen and click Extensions.
 In the search bar, search for Dev Containers, and install it.
 After it installs, navigate back to the File Explorer, and create a new directory inside your project called ```.devcontainers```.
-Create a file inside of this directory titled devcontiner.json.
+Create a file inside of this directory titled ```devcontainer.json```.
 Enter the following code into this file:

 ```
 {